LegalFly

 Classical Schools of Jurisprudence

-• The Natural Law School suggests that certain principles of Law are inherent in nature and should align with universal moral values.
+• Natural Law School: certain principles of law are inherent in nature and morality; an unjust law is not true law.

 Modern Perspectives on Jurisprudence